jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Changing input objects means that the result of the procedure might change.

 The method is: when you change an input object, the procedure might be run the next time you read an output object.
-So the procedure would only be run when output is read after input has changed.
+So the procedure might only be run when output is read after input has changed.

 This I call apply methodology.
 The reason I call it that is because When writing an input object a Boolean is set to __False__ called __Input Applied to Output__.
 Whenever you read an output object and __Input Applied to Output = False__ then the procedure is run: the procedure that converts input to output.
 After the procedure is run, all input has been applied to output, thus __Input Applied to Output__ is set to __True__.